Dioni1195/holbertonschool-low_level_programming/0x1C-makefiles/README.md

 --- | ---
-0-Makefile | How create a simple Makefile file without varibales with 'all' rule 1-Makefile | How create a Makefile with variables
+0-Makefile | How create a simple Makefile file without varibales with 'all' rule 1-Makefile | How create a Makefile with variables 2-Makefile | How create a useful Makefile that recompile objects files when the file is updated